 - (a) When LSC receives a FOIA request seeking the release of confidential commercial information, LSC shall provide prompt written notice of the request to the submitter in order to afford the submitter an opportunity to object to the disclosure of the requested confidential commercial information.
-The notice shall reasonably describe the confidential commercial information requested and inform the submitter of the process required by paragraph (b) of this section. - (b) If a submitter who has received notice of a request for the submitter's confidential commercial information wishes to object to the disclosure of the confidential commercial information, the submitter must provide LSC with a detailed written statement identifying the information which it objects to LSC disclosing.
+The notice shall reasonably describe the confidential commercial information requested, inform the submitter of the process required by paragraph (b) of this section, and provide a reasonable time period for the submitter to respond. - (b) If a submitter who has received notice of a request for the submitter's confidential commercial information wishes to object to the disclosure of the confidential commercial information. the submitter must provide LSC within the time period set forth in the notice, a detailed written statement identifying the information which it objects.
 The submitter must send its objections to the Office of Legal Affairs or, if it pertains to Office of Inspector General records, to the Office of Inspector General, and must specify the grounds for withholding the information under FOIA or this part.
 In particular, the submitter must demonstrate why the information is commercial or financial information that is privileged or confidential.
-The submitter's statement must be received by LSC within seven business days of the date of the notice from LSC.
-If the submitter fails to respond to the notice from LSC within that time, LSC will deem the submitter to have no objection to the disclosure of the information. - (c) Upon receipt of written objection to disclosure by a submitter, LSC shall consider the submitter's objections and specific grounds for withholding in deciding whether to release the disputed information.
-Whenever LSC decides to disclose information over the objection of the submitter, LSC shall give the submitter written notice which shall include: - (1) A description of the information to be released and a notice that LSC intends to release the information; - (2) A statement of the reason(s) why the submitter's request for withholding is being rejected; and - (3) Notice that the submitter shall have five business days from the date of the notice of proposed release to appeal that decision to the LSC President or Inspector General (as provided in § 1602.13 (c)), whose decision shall be final.
+If the submitter fails to respond to the notice from LSC within the time period specified in the notice, LSC will deem the submitter to have no objection to the disclosure of the information. - (c) Upon receipt of written objection to disclosure by a submitter, LSC shall consider the submitter's objections and specific grounds for withholding in deciding whether to release the disputed information.
+Whenever LSC decides to disclose information over the objection of the submitter, LSC shall give the submitter written notice which shall include:

-- (d) The requirements of this section shall not apply if: - (1) LSC determines upon initial review of the requested confidential commercial information that the requested information should not be disclosed; - (2) The information has been previously published or officially made available to the public; or - (3) Disclosure of the information is required by statute (other than FOIA) or LSC's regulations. - (e) Whenever a requester files a lawsuit seeking to compel disclosure of a submitter's information, LSC shall promptly notify the submitter. - (f) Whenever LSC provides a submitter with notice and opportunity to oppose disclosure under this section, LSC shall notify the requester that the submitter's rights process under this section has been triggered.
+- (1) A description of the information to be released and a notice that LSC intends to release the information; - (2) A statement of the reason(s) why the submitter's request for withholding is being rejected; and - (3) A specified disclosure date, which must be a reasonable time after the notice. - (d) The requirements of this section shall not apply if: - (1) LSC determines upon initial review of the requested confidential commercial information that the requested information should not be disclosed; - (2) The information has been previously published or officially made available to the public; or - (3) Disclosure of the information is required by statute (other than FOIA) or LSC's regulations. - (e) Whenever a requester files a lawsuit seeking to compel disclosure of a submitter's information, LSC shall promptly notify the submitter. - (f) Whenever LSC provides a submitter with notice and opportunity to oppose disclosure under this section, LSC shall notify the requester that the submitter's rights process under this section has been triggered.
 Likewise, whenever a submitter files a lawsuit seeking to prevent the disclosure of the submitter's information, LSC shall notify the requester.

-Dated: October 20, 2016.
+Dated: December 12, 2016.